-- 30. Plaintiff and the Class members had a reasonable expectation that Defendants would maintain the security of their Visa Vanilla gift card funds and gift card information. - 31.
-As a direct and proximate cause of Defendants' conduct, Plaintiff Schuman and members of the Class suffered an injury in the amount of money loaded onto the gift cards plus the service fee to purchase the cards of \$5.95. - 32.
-Defendants have reaped enormous profits from their unlawful, unfair and deceptive business practices. - 33.
-Plaintiff Shuman had an experience similar to thousands of other New York consumers, who have had their funds stolen from their Visa Vanilla cards.
-The theft occurs so rampantly because Defendants have failed to--and refuse to--improve the cards' security features.
+34. Plaintiff and the Class members had a reasonable expectation that Defendants would maintain the security of their Visa Vanilla gift card funds and gift card information.

+35. As a direct and proximate cause of Defendants' conduct, Plaintiff Schuman and members of the Class suffered an injury in the amount of money loaded onto the gift cards plus the service fee to purchase the cards of \$5.95.

+36. Defendants have reaped enormous profits from their unlawful, unfair and deceptive business practices.

+37. Plaintiff Schuman had an experience similar to thousands of other New York consumers, who have had their funds stolen from their Visa Vanilla cards.
+The theft occurs so rampantly because Defendants have failed to-and refuse to-improve the cards' security features.
 Visa Vanilla cards are sold in cardboard sleeves the thieves can easily open and reseal after taking a given card's numbers.
-Once the thieves have obtained the card information, they can drain the card of value before the rightful cardholder can use it. - 34.
-The existence of thousands of complaints from consumers regarding the unsecure and valueless Visa Vanilla cards are sufficient to put Defendants on notice that the funds on the gift cards were not secure upon purchase.
+Once the thieves have obtained the card information, they can drain the card of value before the rightful cardholder can use it.

+38. The existence of thousands of complaints from consumers regarding the unsecure and valueless Visa Vanilla cards are sufficient to put Defendants on notice that the funds on the gift cards were not secure upon purchase.
 Despite having this knowledge, Defendants failed to take adequate and reasonable measures to ensure that third parties did not tamper with its gift cards.

-- 35. Defendants' conduct has been widely panned as dishonest and unfair.
+39. Defendants' conduct has been widely panned as dishonest and unfair.
 Defendants are aware of complaints from consumers regarding their deficient practices.
-Gift cards are used widely, which means Defendants' conduct impacts New York consumers indiscriminately. - 36.
-For example, one consumer wrote on the social media site, Quora, "I got scammed with Visa Vanilla gift cards I purchased for my kids for Christmas this year.
+Gift cards are used widely, which means Defendants' conduct impacts New York consumers indiscriminately.

+40. For example, one consumer wrote on the social media site, Quora, "I got scammed with Visa Vanilla gift cards I purchased for my kids for Christmas this year.
 Thousands were scammed this year after looking into it.
-I have purchased gift cards every year for Christmas and I have never had this happen before." - 37.
-Another victimized consumer wrote on Quora, "[I] [p]urchased this [Visa Vanilla] gift debit card at Walmart, within 48 hours the thieves drained \$340.00 from [the] card.
-I've sent them numerous emails and USPS letters by Priority with tracking.
-They say they've never received my complaint." - 38.
-On a second website, sitejabber.com, complaints about Defendants' lack of security protocols include: - a.
+I have purchased gift cards every year for Christmas and I have never had this happen before."9 a.
 One consumer wrote on December 28, 2023, "Horrible!
 Purchased 150.00 [Visa Vanilla] for Xmas for grandson.
 I tried to activate it when I tried there was NO Security code in back.
 I called was told to use the swipe method.
 Of course Did NOT work.
-I'm trying to get replacement they giving runaround and now want MY ID why?!" - b.
-Another consumer wrote on January 9, 2024, "Customer service is just about non existent.
-I was given a 50.00 card.
-When I went to use it there was only 3.19 left.
-I've never used the card.
-I called customer service and after several calls finally got thru.
-I had to file a dispute and that department came back and said the transactions were valid.
-I asked for proof and they said they considered the case closed and wouldn't provide me proof of receipts."
+I'm trying to get replacement they giving runaround and now want MY ID why?!"